DAST

 - In Scan settings > Authentication, click the pencil icon next to the recorded login sequence you want to modify.

-- In the Edit recorded login dialog, update the JSON-based script that contains the recorded actions if necessary.
+- To edit the JSON script directly, go to the Script tab and update the JSON-based script.
 You can also change the label for the recorded login.

 - Click Next.